What is fifth disease?

 How is fifth disease diagnosed?

-Fifth disease is usually diagnosed based on your symptoms.
-The “slapped cheek” rash is a strong sign of this condition — and when it’s accompanied by the other main flu-like symptoms — your healthcare provider can usually diagnose fifth disease in the office without any other tests.
-In rare cases, your provider may order blood tests to confirm fifth disease.
+The “slapped cheek” rash is a strong sign of this condition.
+When it’s accompanied by flu-like symptoms, your child’s provider can usually diagnose fifth disease in the office without any other tests.
+In very rare cases, your child’s provider may order blood tests to confirm fifth disease.

 Management and Treatment

-Fifth disease symptoms typically go away in a few weeks with minimal treatment.
-Your healthcare provider may recommend over-the-counter (OTC) pain relievers that can treat fever, headaches and joint pain.
+Fifth disease symptoms typically go away in a few weeks with minimal or no treatment.
+Your child’s healthcare provider may recommend over-the-counter (OTC) pain relievers that can treat fever, headaches and joint pain.
 These medicines include:

 There isn’t a vaccine to prevent fifth disease.
 Because the virus spreads easily through nasal and mouth droplets, good hygiene is the best way to prevent the disease.
-You can reduce your family’s risk of infection by taking these steps:
+You can reduce your family’s risk of infection by:

 Outlook / Prognosis

-Reach out to your healthcare provider if you think you have fifth disease, or have been exposed to the virus.
-It’s also a good idea to call your provider if you have:
+Reach out to your healthcare provider if you think you or your child has fifth disease or has been exposed to the virus, especially if you or your child has:

 What questions should I ask my doctor?

-If your child has fifth disease, you may want to ask your doctor:
+If your child has fifth disease, you may want to ask their healthcare provider the following questions:

 - How long will we be contagious?